ShiDYong/learn_c/README.md

 # learn_c
-To c, or not to q, that's a question
+To c, or not to c, that's a question.